poanetwork/token-wizard/README.md

 ### Tests

 ICO wizard contracts tests are written in javascript with [Truffle framework](http://truffleframework.com/).
-Contracts are deploying in [testrpc](https://github.com/ethereumjs/testrpc) with script.
+Contracts are deploying in [testrpc](https://github.com/ethereumjs/testrpc) with the script.
 Test scripts are added to Travis CI and executed at every pull request.

 If you want to start it by yourself, simply run the command `npm test` from the root directory.
-It will start `testrpc` at port 8545, `truffle` will compile, deploy contracts to it and will execute tests.
+It will start testrpc at port 8545, Truffle will compile, deploy contracts to it and Truffle will execute tests.

 Currently available tests cover the following functionality: